VoxelForge/VoxelForge/mods/ENTITIES/vlf_mobs/API.md

 ```

 ### Mobs API functions
-Every luaentity registered by mcl_mobs.register_mob has mcl_mobs.mob_class set as a metatable which, besides default values for fields in the luaentity provides a number of functions.
+Every luaentity registered by vlf_mobs.register_mob has vlf_mobs.mob_class set as a metatable which, besides default values for fields in the luaentity provides a number of functions.

 These functions can be called from the entity as well as overwritten on a per-mob basis.